Options

 The cluster

 attribute, if present, specifies letters that can be used to combine options into a single command-line argument.
-This feature is also known as the short-option style, and can be enabled via the cluster prefix parsing flag.
+This feature is also known as short-option style, and can be enabled via the cluster prefix parsing flag.

 Here is an example that illustrates how it works.
 Suppose we have the following options: